itsMustafamr/mnist-mlops/README.md

 # mnist-mlops
 By ***Mohammed Musthafa Rafi***

-Here i will be creating an end-to-end machine learning pipeline using the MNIST dataset.
+Here, i will be creating an end-to-end machine learning pipeline using the MNIST dataset.

 This project provides a complete end-to-end machine learning pipeline using the MNIST dataset.
 It demonstrates key MLops principles by incorporating model training with PyTorch, monitoring using Weights & Biases (W&B), deployment with FastAPI, and containerization with Docker.
 Additionally, Prometheus and Grafana are used to monitor API metrics, making the solution production-ready and easily scalable.